A 5-year-old child is hit on Highway 2 in Lake Stevens, transported to hospital with injuries

 Troopers believe the child walked onto the highway, where he was struck, but details about how this occurred remain unclear.

-A 5-year-old boy was hit and injured by a car on Highway 2 near Lake Stevens Thursday night, according to Washington State Patrol.
+A 5-year-old boy is in serious condition at Harborview Medical Center after being hit by a car on Highway 2 near Lake Stevens late Thursday night, according to Washington State Patrol.

-The child was found conscious and alert and was transported to a hospital with injuries.
-The parents were located and the mother went to join the child at the hospital around midnight, according to Washington State Patrol.
-Troopers believe the child walked onto the highway from 20th Street Southeast, but details about how this occurred remain unclear.
+The child was first taken to Providence Regional Medical Center in Everett with injuries including abrasion and a fractured leg Thursday night, Trooper Travis Shearer said.
+The boy was transported to Harborview on Friday morning, where he is in intensive care, Harborview spokeswoman Susan Gregg said.

+It appears the boy wandered onto the highway from 20th Street Southeast, but details remain unclear, according to Washington State Patrol.
+Cars are usually traveling around 45 or 55 miles per hour in the merging area where the child was hit, Shearer said, but it’s not known how fast the car was going.

 Most Read Local Stories